aketchgithub/aketchgithub/README.md

 <br/>

-- 🔭 I’m currently working on [Blog Site](https://github.com/aketchgithub/blog_site) and [E-commerce Site](https://github.com/aketchgithub/e-commerce_site).
+- 🔭 I’m currently working on [Blog Site] and [careConnect App.]
 - Building my own custom API's for my Frontend Projects.

-- 🌱 I’m currently learning Ruby rails, and Python.
+- 🌱 I’m currently learning Python.

-- 👯 I’m looking to collaborate on ...developing AI/ working on impactful tech advancements that has potential to change society.
+- 👯 I’m looking to collaborate on ... impactful tech advancements that has potential to change society.

-- ❓ Ask me about anything related to Ruby and related technologies, API's, Software Engineering.
+- ❓ Ask me about anything related to Ruby/Rails and related technologies, API's, Software Engineering.

 - 😄 Pronouns: ...
 He/Him